Jim Hopper (Stranger Things)

-James "Jim" Hopper Jr. is a fictional character from the Netflix science fiction horror streaming television series Stranger Things.
+James Hopper Jr. is a fictional character from the Netflix science fiction horror television series Stranger Things, portrayed by David Harbour.
 He is a Vietnam veteran and the alcoholic chief of police in the small town of Hawkins, Indiana, who, throughout the first three seasons, investigates the strange occurrences in the town.
 Initially fairly reclusive and lonely due to the death of his daughter, Hopper gradually grows out of his shell, becoming the adoptive father of Eleven, and later starting a relationship with Joyce Byers.

-Hopper is portrayed by David Harbour, whose performance has received positive reviews, as has the character.
-However, his character development in Season 3 was negatively received, due to being perceived as regressive and misogynistic.
+Harbour's performance and the character itself have been well-received by critics.
+However, his character development in the third season was negatively received, due to being seen as regressive, hypermasculine, and misogynistic.

 Fictional character biography

 James "Jim" Hopper Jr., nicknamed "Hop", is the chief of Hawkins Police Department.
 Hopper has lived in Hawkins nearly all his life, having attended high school with Joyce Byers and Bob Newby.
 Hopper served in the Chemical Corps during the Vietnam War, where he worked with Agent Orange, an experience he believes to have led to his daughter Sara's fatal illness.
 Hopper was married to Diane and they had a daughter together, Sara.
-They divorced after his young daughter died of cancer, which caused him to lapse into alcohol and drug addiction to numb his grief.
+They divorced after their young daughter died of cancer, which caused him to lapse into alcohol and drug addiction to numb his grief.
 For a few years after Sara's death, he was a homicide detective in New York City before moving back to Hawkins.
 Eventually he grows to be more responsible, saving Will Byers as well as taking Eleven in as his adopted daughter.
 In Season 3 he tries to break up Eleven and Mike since their relationship is moving too fast for him, while Hopper himself is falling in love with Joyce.

 Season 1

 In Season 1, Hopper is a chainsmoking, alcoholic cop in Hawkins, Indiana.
 He is approached by a former high school classmate, Joyce Byers, who tells him her son, Will, has gone missing.
 Joyce tells Chief Hopper about the static phone call she received and suspected was Will's breathing.
 Hopper is reluctant to believe her but admits that the charring of the phone from the surge of electricity is unusual.

 Hopper realizes as the season continues that there is a vast conspiracy hiding at Hawkins Lab and he is instrumental in the mission to find and save Will.
 After Eleven's apparent death, Hopper is seen leaving some food in the snowy woods, including Eggos, Eleven's favorite food.